 Where Fitness Came From I was an athlete in high school, and then I got injured.
 Looking for an outlet for all that energy I was no longer expending in sports, I turned to fitness.
 I was immediately hooked.
 I got certified as a fitness professional as soon as I could.
 I was 18.
-So, if you happen know how old I am and care to do the math, I’m coming up on 24 years in the fitness industry.
+So, if you happen know how old I am and care to do the math, I’m coming up on three decades in the fitness industry.
 If you count my time spent in sports and athletics though, I’ve been “in the gym” since I was about 14 years old.
 A long time.
 I am very comfortable and confident in my knowledge of fitness.
 Anatomy and physiology: I geek out on it.
 I’ve tried everything the health and fitness industry has offered.
 EVERYTHING.
 I’ve lifted heavy.
 I’ve lifted light.
 I’ve bulked up.
 I’ve leaned out.
 I’ve yoga’d.
 I’ve Crossfitted.
 I've spun.
 I've OrangeTheoried.
 I’ve probably taken part in every fitness/health/wellness/gym trend for the last several decades.
-There isn’t much in the fitness world that I don’t know, or at the very least can’t wrap my brain around with ease.
-And because it has been such a big part of my life forever - and is now is the predominant force in my life since making it my chief source of employment and income - now more than ever I am staying on top of the new ways of thinking, the new research that continues to emerge.
+There isn’t much in the world of health and fitness that I don’t know, or at the very least can’t wrap my brain around with ease.

-Where Nutrition Came From The nutrition stuff became more of a focus for me about 9 years ago when I started getting sick and received a dubious diagnosis from my doctor: pre-Diabetes, some symptoms of which may have been directly linked to job stress.
+Where Nutrition Came From The nutrition stuff became more of a focus for me about 10 years ago when I started getting sick and received a dubious diagnosis from my doctor: prediabetes, some symptoms of which may have been directly linked to job stress.
 What a paradigm shift: a nutrition disease exacerbated by lifestyle factors!
 It really blew the “bro science” of fitness nutrition wide open for me.
-It was the trigger for me to start learning everything I could about our amazing bodies and how nutrition could support - or ruin - us in more ways than we ever realized.
+It was the trigger for me to start learning everything I could about our amazing bodies and how nutrition and lifestyle could support us—or ruin us—in more ways than we ever realized.
 Calorie counting and macronutrient tracking immediately went out the window for me.
 What a misguided effort!
 I started to feel guilty because I'd been giving every client in my fitness career this very oversimplified, crap nutrition advice, without even taking the time to really dive deeper into the amazing human body.
-I looked around my beloved haven - the gym! - and saw hundreds, thousands of people (God, how many thousands over the years?!) failing.
+I looked around my beloved haven—the gym!—and saw hundreds, thousands of people (God, how many thousands over the years?!) failing.
 Failing to achieve or maintain health because the advice they had been given was so very misguided.
 Failing, and feeling dejected.
 I became obsessed with learning about how the body uses food.
 Six years in to this "nutrition obsession" phase of life (a phase I’m still embroiled in, in case you can’t tell), I bit the bullet and enrolled myself in the Canadian School of Natural Nutrition and received my Holistic Nutrition diploma.
-Holistic Nutrition was, at the time, the branch of nutrition that was most closely aligned with my growing list of beliefs, and - truthfully - one of the few diploma programs available.
+Holistic Nutrition was, at the time, the branch of nutrition that was most closely aligned with my growing list of beliefs, and at the time was one of the few diploma programs available.
 I wanted a diploma, a piece of paper, letters after my name.
-I wanted to be in an unregulated nutrition profession so I could create the nutrition business that I knew needed to exist, to help stop the cycle of failure that I was seeing being prescribed in the gym.
+I also wanted to be in an unregulated nutrition profession so I could create the nutrition business that I knew needed to exist, to help stop the cycle of failure that I was seeing being prescribed in the gym.

 I am not a very holistic-y Holistic Nutritionist.
 I’m not pretending to be a hippy.
 I’m not into essential oils and herbal tinctures and while I have a passing interest in the chakras, it never once factors into my nutrition assessments.

 Fitness and Nutrition.
 Sigh.
 Nutrition has always been lumped in with fitness.
 For so long, “fitness goals” included things like: I want to rock a body conscious mini dress at my high school reunion.
 I want to get on stage for a bodybuilding show.
 “Summer’s coming - get those bikini bodies ready!”
 This is a problem for me, as you will soon learn.
 Fitness has components.
 The "Components of Fitness" vary depending on what certifying body you belong to.
-I’ve belonged to quite a few of them and have seen everywhere from 8 to 14 or more different ones.
 A short list, off the top of my head, includes things like:

 Strike Three: Overtraining So after nearly dying twice, I decide to take a much safer approach to my quest for lean body composition: Exercising 6+ hours a day.
 That’s not a type-o.
 Here was a typical day: 5:30am: Ride bike to gym 6am: Teach a fitness class 7am: Ride bike downtown to the YMCA near my office 7:30am: Swim 8am: Shower and go to work Lunch hour: Back to the Y to lift weights or run 1pm: Back to work 4:30pm: Bike to the gym 5pm: Teach two fitness classes 7pm: Bike home Spoiler alert: this is not the way to be a fitness goddess.
 This is the way to be walking with a cane at age 26.
 I got a little niggling bit of tendonitis in my right knee and decided to push through.
 FYI: Tendonitis doesn’t work that way.
 You can’t "push through" it.
 You just make it worse.
 So my tendonitis became tendonosis.
 That suffix, -osis, indicates that the tendon has died.
 Dead tissue.
 And tendons, being nonvascular, have no healing blood flow, so that tendon in my knee was down for the count.
 A nice/mean sports med doctors gave me a very stern talking to and a series of exercises that got me back to about 70% strength and mobility in that knee and that’s about the best I can hope for.
 But when it was bad, I couldn’t walk.
 I couldn’t weight bear.
 The muscles in my right leg atrophied, and my left leg overdeveloped.
 I had one tiny stick leg and one huge bulging leg.
 I was walking with a cane!
 In the name of LOOKING fit, I became physically incapacitated.